-13.3 Determining Useful Lives of assets
+13.3 Determining Useful Lives of assets and residual values

-The Chief Financial Officer shall assign a useful operating life (or Expected Useful Life, EUL) to each depreciable asset recorded on the city's Fixed Asset Register.
+The Chief Financial Officer shall assign a useful operating life (or Expected Useful Life, EUL) and residual value to each depreciable asset recorded on the city's Fixed Asset Register.
 In determining such a useful life, the Chief Financial Officer shall adhere to the useful lives set out in the annexure to this document (refer Annexure A) or to the recommendation of the head of the department involved.
+The residual values should only be applicable to motor vehicles and computer items.

-In the case of a fixed asset which is not listed in this annexure, the Chief Financial Officer shall determine a useful operating life, if necessary in consultation with the DMM of the Strategic Business Unit who shall control or use the fixed asset in question, and shall be guided in determining such useful life either by the useful lives assigned in the annexure to the fixed asset most closely comparable to the asset in question or by the likely pattern in which the asset's economic benefits or service potential will be consumed.
+In the case of a fixed asset which is not listed in this annexure, the Chief Financial Officer shall determine a useful operating life, if necessary, in consultation with the GM of the Strategic Business Unit who shall control or use the fixed asset in question, and shall be guided in determining such useful life either by the useful lives assigned in the annexure to the fixed asset most closely comparable to the asset in question or by the likely pattern in which the asset's economic benefits or service potential will be consumed.
 The residual value and the useful life of an asset shall be reviewed at least at each reporting date.